akoreman/Forward-Render-Pipeline/README.md

 # Custom shader pipeline using Unity3D SRP and HLSL

-In order to gain more intuition for scripting render pipelines I implemented a custom render pipeline in Unity3D by using its scriptable render pipeline and HLSL for the shaders.
+In order to gain more intuition for scripting render pipelines this project implements a custom forward render pipeline in Unity3D by using its scriptable render pipeline and HLSL for the shaders.
 For some parts following the tutorial by CatLikeCoding.